skeeto/javadoc-lookup/README.md

 ## Import functions

-Two functions for managing Java imports is provided: `add-java-import` and `sort-java-imports`.
+Two functions for managing Java imports is provided: `javadoc-add-import` and `javadoc-sort-imports`.
 The former integrates with the javadoc-lookup index to provide completions.

 ## History